bespoken/bespoken-docs/google-marketplace/faq.md

 ## Server configuration

 ### How to connect to the VM
-It is enabled [OS Login](https://cloud.google.com/compute/docs/instances/connecting-to-instance#connecting_to_vms) by default, you can access the server using the same user from google cloud.
+You can connect to the VM [through the Google Cloud Console](https://cloud.google.com/compute/docs/instances/connecting-to-instance#connecting_to_vms).

 ### How to start and stop the server

-[Connect to VM](/google-marketplace/faq/#how-to-connect-to-the-vm) before executing any command.
+[Connect to VM](#how-to-connect-to-the-vm) before executing any command.

 Obtain the status of a service:
 ```bash